Lab people

 Leslie Lopez

-Leslie Lopez joined the lab as a master's student in 2022 after earning her B.S. in Biology, cum laude, from the University of West Georgia.
+Leslie Lopez earned her MSIB in the lab in 2024 with her thesis Patterns and Potential Mechanisms of Phenotypic Changes in Urban Small Mammals.
+Leslie joined the lab in 2022 after earning her B.S. in Biology, cum laude, from the University of West Georgia.
 Leslie's lifelong interest in animals and veterinary medicine drive her research and professional activities.
-In addition to her master's research, Leslie works in the KSU Vivarium and has worked as a veterinary technician.
-Her research focuses on the physiological consequences to small mammals of living in urban, suburban, and other human-altered environments, and how those consequences might affect animal health.
+In addition to her master's research, Leslie has worked in the KSU Vivarium and veterinary clinics.
+Her research focused on the physiological consequences to small mammals of living in urban, suburban, and other human-altered environments, and how those consequences might affect animal health.

 Interested in joining the lab?